beaubranton4/vwap_spike_strategy/README.md

    python3 vwap_spike_strategy/main.py

-Detach from tmux session using `Ctrl+b d` or `tmux detach-client -s trading_bot' from another terminal To view tmux session you can use: tmux attach-session -t session_name To stop tmux session: tmux kill-session -t session_name
+Detach from tmux session using `Ctrl+b d` or `tmux detach-client -s trading_bot' from another terminal To view tmux session you can use: tmux attach-session -t trading_bot To stop tmux session: tmux kill-session -t trading_bot